CP1401/Practicals/prac_10/README.md

 # Python Coding - Files

 As you do individual work on your computer, if you need help, start by talking to your peers.
-External students are encouraged to use Slack to ask questions of others in the class (but you don't need to post your answers there).
+You are encouraged to use Slack to ask questions of others in the class (but you don't need to post your answers there).

 ## Example
 Let's walk through a complete example, from problem description, through problem solving to code and testing.
 Just read along and understand.
-Do not "do" any of this, just read it and make sure you understand.
+Do not "do" any of this until asked, just read it and make sure you understand.

 ### Problem Description:
 Geraldine Gamer likes to record her gaming scores,